rahman-ashik/Demo-Game-Server/readme.md

 		javac StateManager.java

-	then run the program :
+	then run the program from the terminal :

 		java GameServer